TheInformationLab/tableau-tools/workbook-archiver/README.md

 - Reconstructs **nested project folder hierarchy** for clean archiving
 - Downloads all workbooks from each site
 - Can download workbooks with or without extracts
-- Sanitizes names to ensure safe filenames
+- Sanitises names to ensure safe filenames
 - Compatible with both Tableau Server and Tableau Cloud

 ---